 SAVE THE DATES

-Our class will be based around A Study in Scarlet.
-We will be challenged by another of Prof. Raj Pandravada’s quizzes.
-For our discussion, I encourage you to read the novel and reflect upon the below possible topics of discussion:
+The story for this meeting is “The Adventure of the Naval Treaty.”
+We will be challenged by another of Prof. Raj Pandravada’s brain-fever-inducing quizzes.
+In preparation, we suggest that you read the story and reflect upon possible topics of discussion:

-In addition to our spirited discussion, there will be toasts, reports from recent Sherlockian events, a rousing rendition of our school song, and more!
-If you are interested in offering a toast or completing a homework assignment, please inquire of Prof. Tamar Zeffren at email@example.com or the Headmaster.
+In addition to our spirited discussion and prizes for quiz winners, there will be toasts, reports from recent Sherlockian events, and more!
+If you are interested in offering a toast, please inquire of Prof. Tamar Zeffren (firstname.lastname@example.org) or the Headmaster (NickMartorelli@gmail.com).

 Yours, with milk and biscuits,